decretist/ICMCL17/proceedings/ICMCL17.markdown

-e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* indicates that there are occurrences of forms of the words I have been focusing on---*calumnia*, *calumnior*, and *calumniator*---in the rubrics and canons.[^19] A thorough approach to systematically identifying new topics added to the *Decretum* between the first and second recensions will therefore require a data set that includes the rubrics and canons with their inscriptions as well as the *dicta* and case statements.
+e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* indicates that there are occurrences of forms of the words I have been focusing on---*calumnia*, *calumnior*, and *calumniator*---in the rubrics and canons.[^19] A systematic approach to identifying new topics added to the *Decretum* between the first and second recensions will therefore require a data set that includes the rubrics and canons with their inscriptions as well as the *dicta* and case statements.

 Ideally, such a data set would be in the form of a new e-text in TEI-P5 XML format incorporating texts from both the old Friedberg edition and